stathissideris/trinket/README.md

 - You can select things at any level
 - Better keyboard support
 - You can navigate data structures used as keys
-- def the highlighted data for further processing in the REPL.
+- `def` the highlighted data for further processing in the REPL
+- Mark sequence elements that match certain predicates

 ## Usage